Alaqua Cox

-Alaqua Cox (born February 14, 1997) is a deaf Native American actress.
-She landed her breakthrough role as Maya Lopez / Echo within the Marvel Cinematic Universe in the Disney+ series Hawkeye (2021) and as the protagonist in the upcoming spin-off series Echo (2023).
+Alaqua Cox (born February 13, 1997) is a Native American (Menominee) actress.
+She landed her breakthrough role – her first ever acting experience – as Maya Lopez / Echo within the Marvel Cinematic Universe in the Disney+ series Hawkeye (2021), continuing as the protagonist in the spin-off series Echo (2024).

 Early life

-Cox was born Deaf to Elena and Bill Cox.
+Cox was born Deaf.
 She was born and raised in the Menominee Indian Reservation in Keshena, Wisconsin, and is of the Menominee and Mohican nation.
-She has three siblings: Will, Jordan, and Katie.
 She attended the Wisconsin School for the Deaf, where she played on the girls' basketball team from 2014 to 2015 and on the volleyball team.

-Cox is an amputee with a prosthetic leg.
-She has not publicly revealed what led to her need for a prosthetic.
+Part of Cox's right leg is amputated.
+She uses a prosthesis.

 Career

-She was cast in Hawkeye as Echo, her debut acting role, on December 3, 2020.
-Deaf activist Nyle DiMarco and many others applauded the casting.
+On December 2, 2020, in her acting debut, she was cast in Hawkeye as Echo.
+The news drew applause from deaf activist Nyle DiMarco.
 In June 2021, Echo co-creator David W. Mack reacted to the news of the Echo television series by expressing gratitude to Cox for being a representative for deaf and indigenous youth: "I taught at the School for the Deaf in Africa, Asia, [and] Europe, in my work for the U.S. State Department, [and] the students love Echo [and] will be happy about this."

-Cox was on the red carpet for Marvel's Hawkeye premiere.
-"It's just so crazy that I'm getting my own show after Hawkeye.
-That was like my first acting role, ever," Cox told a reporter from Variety.
+At Marvel's Hawkeye premiere, Cox told a reporter from Variety.
 "I don't know why they're giving me this opportunity, but I'm just grateful.
-I'm excited for the support and being able to advocate for the Deaf community.
+I'm excited for the support and being able to advocate for the deaf community.
 We want to have that equality and get more people involved.
 I'm just so grateful for all of the opportunities I've been given."
 Cox told Disney's D23 magazine that Jeremy Renner and Hailee Steinfeld both worked to learn some American Sign Language so that they could communicate more easily with her.
 "I thought it was sweet of them putting in efforts to learn basic ASL to communicate with me.
-It means a lot to me as a Deaf person."
+It means a lot to me as a deaf person."

+Cox went on to star as the character in the miniseries Echo (2024).

+Personal life

+Cox's father died in November 2021.
+Her maternal cousin, Darnell Besaw, played the child version of Cox's character in both Hawkeye and Echo.

+On Mother's Day 2023, Cox announced that she was expecting a baby boy named Mukwa with her fiancé.
+Her first son was born that October.
+In November 2024, Cox announced that she was expecting a second baby boy, who was born in June 2025.
+Her fiancé is also deaf, and their first son Mukwa is hearing.